jamescoury/Sass-Grid-Demo/README.md

 When using variables or mixins, use @include to whatever files the new file depends on.

 Never edit vendor files.
 Instead, make your changes in the vendors/vendoredits.scss file and that will cascade over the vendor defaults.
 And you should only do this if you really know what you are doing.

+You will see that the HTML is completely free of any grid-dependent classes or IDs.
+I used CSS for the grid layout and presentation layer as it should be.
+In a scalable app, you would never have to edit HTML to manipulate your grid or update HTML if the vendor made changes or deprecated features.